miguelmota/ethereum-development-with-go-book/en/swarm-upload/README.md

 Now we can invoke the `Upload` function from our client instance giving it the file object.
 The second argument is an optional existing manifest string to add the file to, otherwise it'll create on for us.

+The hash returned is the swarm hash of a manifest that contains the hello.txt file as its only entry.
+So by default both the primary content and the manifest is uploaded.
+The manifest makes sure you could retrieve the file with the correct mime type.

 ```go
 manifestHash, err := client.Upload(file, "")
 if err != nil {